 Entries by Dr. Jamie Arthur

 This compilation is a companion to the Cardinal Newman Society’s analysis, Faith and Morals Language in Catholic School Teacher Employment Documents: Best Practices Brief.
 It provides additional source material for the reader to consider when researching and reviewing faith and morals clauses in diocesan employment documents for Catholic school teachers.
-Diocesan policies and statements regarding teachers were […]
+Diocesan policies […]

 Introduction There have been many changes in Catholic education in the United States since the first missionary schools were established in the Americas, and among the most significant has been the late-20th century shift to primarily lay Catholic teachers.
-In recent years, efforts to strengthen the Catholic identity of schools in the United States have prompted […]
+In recent years, efforts to strengthen the Catholic identity of schools in […]

 This is part of a series of reports on the Common Core State Standards Initative and its potential impact on Catholic education.
-As a former Catholic school administrator, of interest to me are the countless articles detailing the controversy surrounding the Common Core which are dominating educational news stories throughout the United States.
-While passionate authors […]
+As a former Catholic school administrator, of interest to me are the countless articles detailing the controversy surrounding the Common Core which are dominating educational news stories throughout the […]